Meet the ‘Crocodile of Wall Street’ rapper accused of laundering billions of dollars in crypto

 Before debuting Razzlekhan, her rap persona, Morgan grew up in Tehama, a town of about 400 people in Northern California, according to court documents.

-After graduating with honors, she moved to Cairo — where she worked at the World Bank, according to her LinkedIn profile — and later Hong Kong.
+After graduating with honors from the University of California at Davis, she moved to Cairo — where she worked at the World Bank, according to her LinkedIn profile — and later Hong Kong.

-She was a “very motivated, very bright and very ambitious” economics student, said Travis Lybbert, an economics professor at the University of California at Davis who hired Morgan as an unpaid research assistant in 2011, after she had graduated.
+She was a “very motivated, very bright and very ambitious” economics student, said Travis Lybbert, an economics professor at UC Davis who hired Morgan as an unpaid research assistant in 2011, after she had graduated.

 Their interactions were over video chat, but Lybbert detected “a restlessness to her, professionally.”
 She had an impressive knowledge of the Middle East and planned to work in the field of developmental economics.
 Eventually, they co-wrote a chapter in a book about food security and sociopolitical stability.